Kia Sorento: Chile

+Colombia

+The fourth-generation Sorento was launched in Colombia on 18 October 2023, as a sole variant, powered by a 3.5-litre MPi V6 petrol engine and all-wheel drive is standard.

+Mexico

+The fourth-generation Sorento was launched in Mexico on 14 January 2021, in four trim levels: LX, EX, EX Pack and SX.
+All trim levels comes as a 7-seater, except for the SX that comes as a 6-seater.
+All variants were powered by a 2.5-litre GDi petrol engine.
+In November 2021, the 2.5-litre T-GDi turbocharged petrol engine was added for the SX-L trim (replacing the former SX trim) and the LX trim was discontinued.

+The facelifted Sorento debuted in Mexico on 12 March 2024, with trim levels and powertrain options remain unchanged from the pre-facelift model.

 North America

-On September 22, 2020, the fourth-generation Kia Sorento made its debut in North America.
+In September 2020, the fourth-generation Sorento made its debut in North America.
 It is offered in several different trim levels: LX, S, EX, SX, SX Prestige, and SX Prestige X-Line.
-LX and S models is powered by a naturally-aspirated 2.5-liter 4-cylinder Smartstream gasoline engine producing 191 hp, while EX, SX, SX Prestige, and SX Prestige X-Line models uses a 2.5-liter turbocharged Smartstream 4-cylinder gasoline engine producing 281 hp.
-All North American Sorento uses an 8-speed automatic transmission, though models equipped with the 2.5-liter turbo engine uses an 8-speed dual-clutch transmission.
+LX and S models is powered by a naturally-aspirated 2.5-litre 4-cylinder Smartstream petrol engine producing 191 hp, while EX, SX, SX Prestige, and SX Prestige X-Line models uses a 2.5-litre turbocharged Smartstream 4-cylinder petrol engine producing 281 hp.
+All North American Sorento uses an 8-speed automatic transmission, though models equipped with the 2.5-litre turbo engine uses an 8-speed dual-clutch transmission.
+The V6 engine is no longer offered.
 Sorento hybrid models will be available after the initial launch in late 2020.

-The V6 engine is no longer offered.
-In 2021, Kia announced the introduction of the Sorento PHEV which gets 261 hp from its 1.6 litre turbo four-cylinder mated to an electric motor.
+In 2021, Kia announced the introduction of the Sorento PHEV which gets 261 hp from its 1.6-litre turbo four-cylinder mated to an electric motor.
 Claimed EV range is 51 km (32 miles) and has a combined range of 740 km (460 miles).
-Prices are to be announced later.
+The only available trim for the PHEV model is SX Prestige.

 Kia continued to build the North American-market Sorento at its assembly plant in West Point, Georgia, United States.
 All models include front-wheel-drive, except for the SX Prestige X-Line model and the hybrid models, which include standard all-wheel-drive.
 All North American-market 2021 Sorento feature three rows of seating, with higher trim levels featuring second-row captain's chairs in place of the standard second-row rear split bench seat.
+In North America, the Sorento's standard third-row seating distinguishes it from the related Hyundai Santa Fe (TM) which was only offered in a two-row configuration.